GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/install.md

 !!!
 Warning
     Only run setup.py **one time**.
 Running the above command twice will break the instance.

+!!!
+Note
+    If you plan to cluster your Gluu Server, we recommend using our fork of OpenDJ when prompted for LDAP installation.

 You will be prompted to answer some questions about your deployment.
 Hit `Enter` to accept the default values.

 Refer to the following table for details about the available setup options: